nabla-ml/nabla/examples/README.md

 ## Contents

-- Basic Operations: Array creation and manipulation
+- Basic Operations: Tensor creation and manipulation
 - Automatic Differentiation: Using `vjp` and `jvp`
 - Vectorization: Using `vmap` for automatic batching
 - JIT Compilation: Accelerating code with just-in-time compilation